Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 The following diagram shows the basic PunchOut process flow.

 The shopping experience within the PunchOut session works much like a user logged directly into the site, where they can see their specific catalog and pricing.
 The buyer then adds items to a shopping cart and "checks out".
-The "check out" process, when using PunchOut, does not follow the typical address and payment steps, instead the cart data is sent to the procurement system which results in a requisition order in the procurement system.
-Leveraging the procurement system's workflow and approval process, the requisition is then converted to a purchase order and sent electronically to Configured Commerce for processing.
-Finally, after successful processing, the order is submitted into the client's ERP.
+The "check out" process, when using PunchOut, does not follow the typical address and payment steps.
+Instead, the cart data is sent to the procurement system, which results in a requisition order in the procurement system.
+Leveraging the procurement system's workflow and approval process, the requisition is converted to a purchase order and sent electronically to Configured Commerce for processing.
+Finally, after successful processing, the order is submitted to the client's ERP.

 📘